Denis Goldberg: 1961–1963: armed resistance

 With the government using increasingly violent methods to suppress peaceful protests, Goldberg and others argued for an armed struggle against the police and military.
-When the underground armed wing, Umkhonto we Sizwe ("Spear of the Nation", or MK) was founded as an armed wing of the ANC in December 1961, Goldberg became a technical officer.
-The aim was to act only against hard targets such as power pylons and avoid any injury or loss of life.
+After the underground armed wing, Umkhonto we Sizwe ("Spear of the Nation", or MK) was founded as an armed wing of the ANC in December 1961, Goldberg became a technical officer.
+The aim was to act only against hard targets, such as power pylons and avoid any injury or loss of life.

 Together with Looksmart Ngudle, Goldberg helped organise a training camp at Mamre, outside Cape Town, in December 1962.
 The camp was later recognised as the first MK training centre inside South Africa; however it had to be abandoned early due to Security Police interest.
-Goldberg’s involvement in the camp formed part of the charges he later faced at the Rivonia trial.
+Goldberg was later charged for his involvement in the camp and other activities at the Rivonia trial.

 Following a wave of sabotage attacks, the government passed two pieces of legislation.
-The 90-Day Detention Law of 1963 allowed the Security Police to detain a person for 90 days without charging them or allowing access to a lawyer and the Sabotage Act of 1962 shifted the onus of proof, requiring the accused to prove their innocence.
-MK decided that Goldberg needed to leave the country to be trained elsewhere for a while, but he first had to travel to Johannesburg to obtain clearance from the MK High Command.
+The 90-Day Detention Law of 1963 allowed the Security Police to detain a person for 90 days without charging them or allowing access to a lawyer, and the Sabotage Act of 1962 shifted the onus of proof, requiring the accused to prove their innocence.
+MK decided that Goldberg needed to leave the country to be trained elsewhere for a while, but first he had to travel to Johannesburg to obtain clearance from the MK High Command.

-In Johannesburg Goldberg helped in the radio broadcast of a speech on 26 June Freedom Day by Walter Sisulu, out on bail at the time, to show people that the ANC was still active despite the repression.
+In Johannesburg Goldberg helped in the radio broadcast of a speech on 26 June Freedom Day by Walter Sisulu, who was out on bail at the time.
+This was to show people that the ANC was still active despite government repression.
 Lionel Gay, a lecturer in physics at Witwatersrand University, built the radio transmitter.

 Arrest and imprisonment

 July 1963: arrest at Liliesleaf

-On 11 July 1963 the security police raided Liliesleaf farmhouse in Rivonia in the northern suburbs of Johannesburg, at a meeting planned to be the last held there, after the house had been used as a secret meeting place for nearly two years.
+On 11 July 1963, the security police raided Liliesleaf farmhouse in Rivonia in the northern suburbs of Johannesburg.
+Activists intended that day to hold the last meeting there, after they had been using the house as a secret site for nearly two years.
 Goldberg was arrested at the farm along with several others, including Walter Sisulu, Govan Mbeki, Raymond Mhlaba and Rusty Bernstein.

 Goldberg was subjected to a series of often aggressive interrogations, sometimes threatened with hanging and at other times offered inducements to turn state witness.
-He was told about the death of his friend, Looksmart Ngudle, in prison.
+He was told that his friend, Looksmart Ngudle, had died in prison.
 Esme had also been arrested and was held under the 90-day Detention Law for 38 days, during which she was treated harshly and subjected to threats to have her children removed from her.

-On 8 October 1963, after the 90-day detention period had expired, Goldberg and the others were charged with offences under the Sabotage Act.
+On 8 October 1963, after the 90-day detention period had expired, Goldberg and the other activists were charged with offences under the Sabotage Act.
 (Nelson Mandela was in prison at the time of the raid, but documents found at Liliesleaf enabled the State to add him as a co-accused.)
 The subsequent trial became known as the Rivonia Trial.